-Welcome to my blog – I love spotting wildflowers when I’m out and about, and I’m always taking pics – some better than others!
+Welcome to my blog!
+I love spotting wildflowers when I’m out and about in nature.
+I’m always taking pics – some better than others!
 Recently I’ve been making more effort to identify them but I’m not a botanist.

 This website is intended to be a blog where I put all my most recent pics, but I’m also building an identification resource.
-Every time I ID something new, I try to explain a bit about it, which is the Wildflower links down the right hand side.
+Every time I ID something new, I try to explain a bit about it.
+See these in the Wildflower links down the right hand side.
 You can see I still have a way to go!
-The pages I have put up may be incomplete because I only write about flowers I have seen – there may be related species I haven’t come across yet.
+The pages I have put up may be incomplete because I only write about flowers I have seen.
+There may be related species I haven’t come across yet.
 There are many more wildflower pics on this site – just use the search box (top right) to find them or scroll through my posts.

 This is where I put things spotted while out and about that don’t justify their own blog post:

 6/10/21 They mowed selected areas in the Last Meadow in Seaford this week.

 15/10/21 In flower in Seaford this week but not photographed – bristly oxtongue, red valerian, ivy-leaved toadflax.
 We have had a grey squirrel, jackdaws, doves, a pigeon, a magpie, sparrows and dunnocks on the patio and visiting the bird feeder.

 25/04/21 In flower in Seaford this week but not photographed – english bluebell, geranium molle, herb robert.
 The ivy-leaved toadflax, wall mustard, bulbous buttercup, common dog violet and white comfrey are all flowering in abundance.
 The cow parsley is in flower and getting taller.